robovm/robovm-samples/AnswerMe/README.md

 * The Xcode project in `sdk/AnswerMeObjC/` demonstrates how to use the SDK from Objective-C.

-The first step to run any code in this sample is to compile the core:
+The first step to run any code in this sample is to install the root POM and compile and install the core module:
 ```
+mvn -N install
 mvn -f core/pom.xml install
 ```